rach7777/monax-may/dgalbraith_edit.md

 #WHY SHOULD I USE ERIS?
  =======

-Increasingly complex data-driven relationships between people and business require increasingly complex software design infrastructure.
-Through the use of blockchain cryptography, Eris Industries simplifies this software design while providing much of the same utility.
+Complex data-driven relationships between people and business require increasingly complex software design infrastructure.
 Today, Google-scale infrastructure is required to manage these relationships.
 Distributed infrastructure, however, can perform these tasks much more efficiently.

+Through the use of blockchain cryptography, Eris Industries simplifies this software design while providing much of the same utility as traditional, server-based platforms.

-Most importantly, unlike existing alternatives in the market, including Bitcoin, Eris systems do not rely on token monetisation to run and secure themselves from external attack.
+Most importantly, unlike existing alternatives in the market, including Bitcoin, Eris systems do not need to rely on token monetisation to run and secure themselves from external attack.
+Thelonius is purpose-built so that it can easily be deployed to a variety of contexts, from corporate-level deployments to more decentralized and public deployments, or from deployments which require tokenization to those that only require the utility of a blockchain but not monetized tokenization.
+A single Thelonious client is all that is required in order to participate in all of these blockchains.

-From a user's perspective, there is no reason that an Eris system should be anything but free to use; from a platform operator’s perspective, Eris means that blockchain technology can be used in a fully legally-compliant fashion in an enterprise context without needing to worry about any of the regulatory hurdles interation with existing blockchain protocols currently involves.
+From a user's perspective, there is thus no reason that an Eris system should be anything but free to use; from a platform operator’s perspective, Eris means that blockchain technology can be used in a fully legally-compliant fashion in an enterprise context without needing to worry about any of the regulatory hurdles interation with existing blockchain protocols currently involves.

 #ERIS FOR DEVELOPERS